This post was most recently updated on December 13th, 2020

 - To read and work.

 Do you want to get deported for not going to college?

 - Of course, you wouldn’t want to.

-In this fight with setting priorities, most of the people choose the scenario number 2, i.e put their work and studies as the first priority and break up with their partner.
+In this fight with setting priorities, most of the people choose scenario number 2, i.e., put their work and studies as the first priority and break up with their partner.

 This is how priorities lead to a long-distance relationship to fail.

-You can still manage all three things together and keep your love life alive, but hey making this world a better place to live by prioritizing the love is just overrated, isn’t it?
+You can still manage all three things together and keep your love life alive, but hey, making this world a better place to live by prioritizing love is just overrated, isn’t it?

 Well, again, it’s not a cup of tea for everyone to stay committed.